M0SAD67/EgyptTrain/README.md

 # EgyptTrain

+#Introduction
-A Flutter App To Know Time For Trains In Egypt And Search By Number Train
+A Flutter App To Know Time For Trains In Egypt And Search By Number Train and Some Future